Ed-Fi-Alliance-OSS/ODS-API-Upgrade-Scripts/v7.1-to-v7.2/Database-Migration/readme.md

   - [PostgreSQL](./Security/PGSQL/[Security-004]%207.2%20TPDM%20ChangeQueries.sql)

 ## ODS Database Migration Steps

 >[!NOTE]
->Since the ODS installer provisions a new ODS database using a backup, a manual upgrade is required.

->[!NOTE]
 >For ODS context/multi-tenant environments, apply the scripts to all of the ODS databases.